mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 * Sussman, Abelson & Sussman - Structure and Interpretation of Computer Programs\*
 * Edward Tufte - The Visual Display of Quantitative Information\*
 * Edward Tufte - Visual Explanations: Images and Quantities, Evidence and Narrative\*
+* Eric Tyson and Ray Brown - Home Buying Kit for Dummies
 * Tarjei Vesaas - The Birds\*